Leyka/gensume/README.md

 # resume

-Generate localized resume with the same layout.
+Generate localized resumes using the same layout.

 ## Generate a resume